mgijax/mgv_data/README.md

 * getGenome.sh Gets genome data from Ensembl and imports into MGV data backend.
 * importGff3.py Imports a genome annotation (GFF3) file for one genome, splits it up into chunks, and stores it in the right directory structure.
+* getHomologies.sh Downloads homology data from the Alliance of Genome Resources.
+This consists of gene-to-gene orthology assertions.
 * importFasta.py Imports a genome assembly (Fasta) file for one genome, and writes it into the format requires for MGV.
 * fetch.py A CGI that extracts specified sequences from the assembly files.
 Called by the SequenceCart download function in MGV.
 * fetch.cgi A shell wrapper that invokes fetch.py
-* pg_MGI.py Custom translator appied to the MGI.gff3 file.
+* MGI.py Custom translator appied to the MGI.gff3 file.
 Sets the cID attribute.
-* pg_ensembl.py Custom translator for Ensembl.
+* ensembl.py Custom translator for Ensembl.
 Sets column 3 to "protein_coding_gene" when col 3 says "gene" and col 9 biotype says "protein_coding".
-* pg_tagEnsemblWithMgi.py Custom translator applied Ensembl gene records.
-Finds corresponding MGI gene and tags record with the MGI id and symbol.
+* tagEnsemblFish.py Tags D.rerio genes with their ZFIN ids.
+* tagEnsemblFly.py Tags  D.melonogater with their FlyBase ids.
+* tagEnsemblHuman.py Tags H.sapiens genes with their HGNC ids.
+* tagEnsemblWorm.py Tags C.elegans genes with their WormBase ids.
+* tagEnsemblYeast.py Tags S.cerevisiae genes with their SGD ids.
+* tagEnsemblRat.py Tags R.norvegicus genes with their RGD ids.

 ## Directory and file structure